Skip to contents

 transitionGroups <- data.frame(Name = c("Fire", "Harvest", "Succession"))

-# Save transitionGroups R data frame to a SyncroSim Datasheet
+# Save transitionGroups R data frame to a SyncroSim datasheet

-saveDatasheet(myProject, transitionGroups, "TransitionGroup", force = T)
+saveDatasheet(myProject, transitionGroups, "stsim_TransitionGroup", force = T)

 ## Datasheet <stsim_TransitionGroup> saved